datalad-handbook/book/docs/basics/101-124-procedures.rst

    write their own ones in addition, and deploy them on individual machines, or ship them within DataLad datasets.
 This allows to automate routine configurations or tasks in a dataset, or share configurations that would otherwise not "stick" to the dataset.
-   Some general rules for creating a custom procedure are outlined
+   Here are some general rules for creating a custom procedure:
-   below:

    - A procedure can be any executable.
 Executables must have the appropriate permissions and, in the case of a script,